 Last week, 22-year-old Lovelle Cengiya was named among the Top 20 finalists of this year’s Miss Singapore.
 However, despite her success, few know that she’s been battling an agonizing condition for eight years.

 Cengiya has been suffering from Crohn’s disease since age 15.
-The condition had her taking up to seven types of pills, including steroids, which led to changes in her physical appearance.
+The condition had her taking up to seven types of pills, including the best legal steroids, which led to changes in her physical appearance.

 “Many people out there do not understand what is Crohn’s Disease,” Cengiya told NextShark.
 “It is not a common illness after all.
 It is just a myth to some people, they will never encounter it.
 When people don’t understand something, many people start to have wild thoughts and make untrue statement about the illness.”

 Crohn’s disease is a chronic inflammation of the gastrointestinal tract.
 According to the Crohn’s and Colitis Foundation of America, the disease most commonly affects the end of the small bowel and the beginning of the colon.
 However, it can involve any part of the gastrointestinal tract.

 Patients diagnosed with Crohn’s disease can manifest signs and symptoms such as abdominal cramps, constipation/persistent diarrhea, fatigue, weight loss, rectal bleeding and menstrual cycle alterations, among others.
 In the United States, Crohn’s disease affects nearly 700,000 people.

 “I had mouth and stomach ulcers and they weren’t small ones, they were huge and extremely painful,” she told the The New Paper.
 “When I relapse, I cannot eat or drink because of the ulcers.
 I feel the pain, like something’s cutting my lips.”